platformsh/platformsh-docs/src/tutorials/migrating.md

 ---
 title: "Migrating to Platform.sh"
 weight: 3

 description: |
   Moving an already-built site to Platform.sh is generally straightforward.
-For the most part, the only part that will vary from one framework to another is the details of the Platform.sh configuration files.<br><br>
+For the most part, the only part that will vary from one framework to another is the details of the Platform.sh configuration files.

-  See the <a href="/frameworks.html"><b>Featured Frameworks</b></a> section or our <a href="/development/templates.html"><b>Project Templates</b></a> for more project-specific documentation.
 ---

+{{< description >}}

+See the [Featured Frameworks](/frameworks) section or our [Project Templates](/development/templates.md) for more project-specific documentation.

 ## Preparation